 Hooray!
 We are heading towards the same goal.

 The way we get there, however, is different.
-Therapeutic parenting puts its trust in strategies and techniques, honed through years of experience.
-While there are some excellent strategies outlined in this approach – and I’m grateful for those which are helping our own children – only the Holy Spirit has the power to ultimately change our children’s lives for the better.
+Therapeutic parenting puts its trust in strategies and practices, honed through years of experience.
+While there are some excellent methods outlined in this approach – and I’m grateful for those which are helping our own children – only the Holy Spirit has the power to ultimately change our children’s lives for the better.

 We can help our children to deal with their past, and hopefully we and they will see some progress as the years go by, resulting in fully-functioning adult members of society.
 This is so encouraging!

 But God goes one step further – through Jesus’ blood, we are counted as 100% righteous, 100% perfect – even though we still make bad decisions.
 This is life-changing!

 What does the Bible say about therapeutic parenting?

 Our goal must be, first and foremost, to lead our traumatised, vulnerable children to the God who changes them and makes them whole.
 He gives us many beautiful gifts to help enable this change, and I firmly believe therapeutic parenting is one of them.

 But, like any of God’s gifts, they are not to take the place of the Giver himself.
 He alone is the source of healing, redemption and wholeness.
 Any Biblical advice for parents really boils down to this simple fact: